yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU_ICSSG_Ethernet.rst

 The interface statistics are divided into several parts.
 Different statistics can be retrieved using the commands as mentioned below.

-Standard Netdev Staticstics
+Standard netdev statistics
-"""""""""""""""""""""""""""
+""""""""""""""""""""""""""

-Standard netdev staticstics such as RX / TX bytes / packet count can be retrieved using the command ``ip -s -s link show dev DEVNAME``.
-Fore more details refer `Standard interface statistics <https://docs.kernel.org/networking/statistics.html#standard-interface-statistics>`__
+You can retrieve standard netdev statistics such as RX / TX bytes / packet counts by using the command ``ip -s -s link show dev DEVNAME``.
+For more details, see `Standard interface statistics <https://docs.kernel.org/networking/statistics.html#standard-interface-statistics>`__.

 .. code-block:: console